CodyCodes95/CodyPartington_T2A2/README.md

 <li>Users can view their previous purchases/sales</li>

-<li>Site administrators have access to an admin dashboard which allow a nice GUI for CRUD of all entities</li>
+<li>Site administrators have access to an admin dashboard which allow a nice GUI for CRUD of all entities, and can also create other site admins through this dashboard</li>
 </ul>

 **Sitemap**